Do your students already know how to light the candles? Do they already know about the Maccabees?

-1. Chanukah Living Museum: Break down the different parts of the Chanukah story (e.g. life for the Jews in Judea, ascendancy of Antiochus and his new laws, dilemmas for Jews, Judah organizes, Maccabees fight, cleaning of the Temple, Temple rededication).
+1. Chanukah Living Museum: Break down the different parts of the Chanukah story (e.g. life for the Jews in Judea, the ascendancy of Antiochus and his new laws, dilemmas for Jews, Judah organizes, Maccabees fight, cleaning of the Temple, Temple rededication).
 Assign each group one part.
 Each group should use costumes and props to act out their part of the story.
 Invite parents to visit the classrooms in order and see a re-enactment of the Chanukah story.
-This activity can be done in one classroom, class-wide or school-wide.
+This activity can be done in one classroom, class-wide, or school-wide.

 2. Study and Debate: Study Talmud, Shabbat 21b.
 Divide your high school class into two groups (Beit Shamai and Beit Hillel) and debate how to light Chanukah candles.

 3. Olive Oil: Learn all about olive oil.
 Research how and where olive oil is made.

 4. School-Wide Chanukiah Competition: Divide students into groups to create original chanukiot.
 Let their imaginations run wild.
 Award points for creativity, originality of theme, workmanship, etc.